jacob271/mitigating-bias-in-skin-lesion-classification-models/README.md

 ## Training

-The training is separated in two steps: training the VAE and training the classifier.
+The training is separated into two steps: training the VAE and training the classifier.

 ### Training the VAE

-You can train a VAE for two or four classes respectively for the binary and multi-class classification task.
+You can train a VAE for two or four classes respectively for the binary and multi-class classification tasks.

 To train the VAE, run `python3.10 vae_training.py --num_classes <NUM_CLASSES>`
 where `<NUM_CLASSES>` is either 2 or 4.